What Is Hoarding Disorder?

 Case 3: The Mother Who Couldn’t Throw Anything Away

-Lisa was a devoted mother who struggled to let go of anything that reminded her of her late parents.
+Lisa, a 48-year-old mother of three, was a devoted parent who struggled to let go of anything that reminded her of her late parents.
 Her home had become a museum of the past, with every room filled with old furniture, clothing, and letters.
-The emotional weight of her attachment prevented her from discarding anything, creating a chaotic and overwhelming environment for her family.
+The emotional weight of her attachment prevented her from discarding anything, creating chaos for her family.

 Her children expressed frustration at the cluttered home, and she felt torn between preserving the past and creating a healthier living space for her family.